eDatos/istacr/README.md

 Copyright Instituto Canario de Estadística (ISTAC), 2024.

-Distributed under the terms of the [AGPLv3](LICENSE) license, istacpy is free and open source software.
+Distributed under the terms of the [AGPLv3](LICENSE) license, istacr is free and open source software.